PrivatePulse·Companies·Scale AI vs Cohere

 Calculate your specific grant

 Enter your actual shares, equity type, and strike price.
-PrivatePulse calculates your personal equity value at both companies using 4 independent methods.
+PrivatePulse calculates your personal equity value using peer-multiple, secondary-market, time-decay, and sector-momentum methods.

 Frequently asked questions